-OSHA Requirements for Illinois Construction Contractors
+OSHA Citations & Requirements for Illinois Construction Contractors

 Illinois operates under federal OSHA jurisdiction for private sector construction employers.
 Illinois OSHA (IOSHA) covers public sector workers only.
 However, the Chicago metropolitan area adds a layer of complexity — the City of Chicago Building Code imposes additional safety requirements for demolition and excavation that go beyond federal OSHA standards.